bigsk1/nvidia_cli_chat/README.md

    GRANITE_34B_CODE="ibm/granite-34b-code-instruct"
    ```

-   Replace `your_single_api_key` with your actual NVIDIA API key.
-You can add additional models by just copying the .env format and adding them to models.py
+   Replace `your_single_api_key` with your actual personal NVIDIA API key.
+You can add additional models by just copying the models format in .env and adding them to models.py

 ## Usage